Nima-Khodabandelou/Notes/notes.md

 		Create and start remote app
 		Create and start client app
 		HTTP-tunneling:
 		 doesn't need setup to work within firewall handles HTTP through proxy servers
 		 not allow outbound TCP
 ##
 - JRMP (Java Remote Method Protocol):

       Java-specific
       stream-based protocol -> looks up and refers to remote objs requires both client and server to use objs wire level -> runs under RMI and over TCP/IP
 ##
 - Multitasking

       to utilize CPU
       Process-based Multitasking (Multiprocessing) -> an address for each process in memory Thread-based Multitasking (Multithreading) -> same address space for threads
 ##
 - Multithreading

       thread:
 		lightweight sub-process
 		smallest unit of processing
       multithreading better than multiprocessing:
 		threads use shared memory area
 		context-switching between threads takes less time than process
       Advantages:
 		threads are independent
 		no user block
 		doesn't affect other threads in case of exception saves time
 ##
-- threads:
+- threads

       Life cycle of a Thread (Thread States):
 		New: thread created -> new state -> code not run yet
 		Active: start() -> two states within: runnable and running ready to run thread moved to runnable state -> time to run <- thread scheduler fixed time to each thread -> time over -> voluntarily gives up CPU to other thread threads wait for their turn to run
       Blocked/ Waiting <->  thread inactive
       two ways to create a thread:
 		Thread class:
 			provide constructors/methods to create
 			perform operations on a thread.
 		extends obj class and implements Runnable interface.

       Commonly used Constructors:
 		Thread()